Average U.S. State Sales Tax Rate Increases to a Record 5.52 Percent

 - The highest combined sales tax rate of 13.725 percent is found in Tuba City (including the surrounding areas in the To’Nanees’ Dizi Local Government), Coconino County, Arizona.
 The average combined sales tax rate (including special purpose tax districts) is 9.642 percent.

-Founded in 1978, Vertex is a privately held company that employs over 600 professionals at its headquarters in the U.S. (Berwyn, Pa.) and its offices in Europe (London), Atlanta, Chicago, Dallas, Phoenix, San Francisco, Sarasota, and Washington, DC.
+Vertex is a privately held company that employs over 700 professionals across the globe, at its headquarters in the U.S. (Berwyn, Pa.) and offices in Europe (London), Brazil (São Paulo), Dallas, Fort Collins, Naperville, Phoenix and Sarasota.